-The applicant has completed a Sustainability Assessment for the proposal (see Appendix 9).
-The proposal achieves an overall sustainability score of 20 point for the development of 'Building R' only, whereas a score of 39 was achieved for the greater commercial plaza and achieved the City's Bronze Threshold.
+The applicant has completed a Sustainability Assessment for the proposal and it is determined that a score of 39 is the result for the greater commercial plaza, achieving the City's Bronze Threshold.

 Archaeological Assessment

 A Stage 1 Archaeological Assessment was prepared by Archeoworks Inc. to explore the potential for archaeological resources to be found on the site.
 With archaeological potential having been entirely removed within the study area, no further archaeological work was recommended.